sohanshanbhag1502/DSA-Visualizer/README.md

 # DSA Visualizer

-This a console which visualizes various data structures.
+This a console app which visualizes various data structures.